kaitsull/FijiFISH/README.md

 Simply drag-and-drop your image from the `nonLinear` folder and run this option to manually threshold.
 This will overwrite the original quantified table in the `analyzedTables` folder.

 ## `HiPlex Overlay`
 This option creates a representative overlay image of your binarized gene expression images.

+1. Download the `.lut` files from [here](https://github.com/cembrowskilab/HiPlexMenu/tree/main/luts)
+2. Place them in the FIJI `lut` folder
+3. Re-start Fiji

 **TO RUN:**